• Skip to primary navigation

 Storage

-Store in a plastic bag in the refrigerator for up to one weak.
+Store in a plastic bag in the refrigerator for up to one week.
 If you need to store them for a longer time, freeze the leaves for up to a year.
 Clean and dry the leaves thoroughly before placing them in a freezer-safe plastic storage bag.
-Make sure to keep the bag sealed once in the deep freezer to prevent frost-bite.
+Make sure to keep the bag sealed once in the deep freezer to prevent frostbite.

 How to Slice